Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent

 \section{Related Work}

-\textbf{Extensions of \ac{SVGD}.} Since its introduction, SVGD has been extended and enhanced in various directions.
-Most related to this work are references \citet{message_passing_SVGD}, which introduces a message-passing SVGD solution that deals with high-dimensional latent parameter spaces by leveraging conditional independence properties in the variational posterior; and \citet{Bayesian_agnostic_Meta_learning}, which uses SVGD as the per-task base learner in a meta-learning algorithm approximating Expectation Maximization (EM). \textbf{Generalized Bayesian Inference. }Owing to its reliance on point estimates in the model parameter space, frequentist learning methods, such as \ac{FedSGD}, \ac{FedAvg} and their extensions \citep{comm_efficient_learning_dec_data, fedpd, fedprox, fedsplit, fast_convergent_fl, wang2020tackling} are limited in their capacity to combat overfitting and quantify uncertainty \citep{NN_calibration, uncertainty_validity_BNN, neal_bayesian_nn, hands_on_BNN_tutorial, david_mackay_book}.
-This contrasts with the generalized Bayesian inference framework that produces distributional, rather than point, estimates by optimizing the free energy functional, which is a theoretically principled bound on the generalization performance \citep{IT_bounds_statistics_estimation, general_framework_belief, generalized_VI}.
-Practical algorithms for generalized Bayesian inference can leverage computationally efficient scalable solutions based on either VI or MC sampling methods \citep{angelino_patterns_scalable_BI,properties_gibbs}.
+\textbf{Extensions of \ac{SVGD}.} Since its introduction, SVGD has been extended in various directions.
+Most related to this work is \citet{message_passing_SVGD}, which introduces a message-passing \ac{SVGD} solution for high-dimensional latent parameter spaces by leveraging conditional independence properties in the variational posterior; and \citet{Bayesian_agnostic_Meta_learning}, which uses SVGD as the per-task base learner in a meta-learning algorithm approximating Expectation Maximization. \textbf{Generalized Bayesian Inference. }Owing to its reliance on point estimates in the model parameter space, frequentist learning methods, such as \ac{FedSGD}, \ac{FedAvg} and their extensions \citep{fedpd, fedprox, fedsplit, fast_convergent_fl, wang2020tackling} are limited in their capacity to combat overfitting and quantify uncertainty \citep{NN_calibration, uncertainty_validity_BNN, neal_bayesian_nn, hands_on_BNN_tutorial, david_mackay_book}.
+This contrasts with the generalized Bayesian inference framework that produces distributional, rather than point, estimates by optimizing the free energy functional, which is a theoretically principled bound on the generalization performance \citep{IT_bounds_statistics_estimation, generalized_VI}.
+Practical algorithms for generalized Bayesian inference can leverage computationally efficient scalable solutions based on either MC sampling or VI methods \citep{angelino_patterns_scalable_BI,properties_gibbs}.

 \textbf{Distributed MC Sampling.} The design of algorithms for distributed Bayesian learning has been so far mostly focused on one-shot, or ``embarrassingly parallel'', solutions under ideal communications \citep{comm_efficient_statistical_inference}.
 These implement distributed \ac{MC} ``consensus'' protocols, whereby samples from the global posterior are approximately synthesized by combining particles from local posteriors \citep{bayes_and_big_data, distributed_estimation_expo}.
 Iterative extensions, such as Weierstrass sampling \citep{parallel_MCMC_weierstrass, global_consensus_MC}, impose consistency constraints across devices and iterations in a way similar to the Alternating Direction Method of Multipliers (ADMM) \citep{angelino_patterns_scalable_BI}.
 State-of-the-art results have been obtained via \ac{DSGLD} \citep{dsgld}.